 Bring a large pot of water to a boil.
-Cook pasta until al dente and drain.
+Cook 4 oz fettuccine pasta until al dente and drain.
 Set aside.

-Add olive oil to a skillet over medium-high heat.
-Once hot, add the sausages and cook until they are browned on all sides.
+Add 1 tbsp olive oil to a skillet over medium-high heat.
+Once hot, add 9 oz sausages and cook until they are browned on all sides.
 Transfer sausages to a cutting board and let them cool at room temperature.

 Slice sausages into 1-inch rings, and set aside.

-Add butter to the same skillet over medium heat.
-Add garlic and cook until fragrant.
-Stir in onion and bell pepper.
-After the vegetables have softened, pour in tomato sauce, chicken broth, ground pepper, oregano, and paprika.
+Add 1 tbsp butter to the same skillet over medium heat.
+Add 1 tsp garlic and cook until fragrant.
+Stir in 2 oz onion and 8 oz bell pepper.
+After the vegetables have softened, pour in 1 cup tomato sauce, 1/2 cup chicken broth, 1/4 tsp ground pepper, 1/4 tsp oregano, and 1/2 tsp paprika.

 Add in sausage.
 Stir and simmer for a few minutes.
 Then reduce the heat to low-medium heat.
-Add in cooked pasta and parmesan cheese, toss to bring everything together.
+Add in cooked pasta and 1.5 oz parmesan cheese, toss to bring everything together.
 Remove from heat.